Saidiya Hartman

 Saidiya Hartman (born 1961) is an American academic and writer focusing on African-American studies.
 She is currently a professor at Columbia University in their English department.
 Her work focuses on African-American literature, cultural history, photography and ethics, and the intersections of law and literature.

 Early life and education

-Hartman was born in 1961 and grew up in Brooklyn, New York.
-She earned a B.A. from Wesleyan University and Ph.D. from Yale University.
+Hartman was born in 1961 and grew up in Brooklyn, New York City.
+She earned a B.A. from Wesleyan University and Ph.D. from Yale University in 1992, where she completed her doctoral dissertation, "Performing Blackness: Staging Subjection and Resistance in Antebellum Culture," in American Studies, advised by Alan Trachtenberg.

 Career

 Hartman worked at the University of California, Berkeley, from 1992 to 2006 in the Department of English and African American Studies.
 In 2007, Hartman joined the faculty of Columbia University, specializing in African-American literature and history.
 In 2020, she was promoted to university professor at Columbia.

 Hartman has been a Fulbright, Rockefeller, Whitney Oates, and University of California President's Fellow and was awarded the 2007 Narrative Prize from Narrative Magazine and the Gustav Myers Award for Human Rights.
 Hartman won a MacArthur Fellowship in 2019.

 She was named a fellow of the American Academy of Arts and Sciences in 2022.
 Also in 2022, she was named a Royal Society of Literature International Writer.